jeffreylanters/unity-entity-component-system/README.md

 }
 ```

+### Editor Protection

-**Editor Protection:** Sometimes you want to hide properties from the Unity Editor when they are, for example are managed by the [Systems](#systems).
+Sometimes you want to hide properties from the Unity Editor when they are, for example are managed by the [Systems](#systems).
 By flagging these properties with the Protected attribute, it will no longer shows up in the Unity Editor, but is still accessible by the [Systems](#systems).

 ```csharp
 public class MovementComponent : Component<MovementComponent, MovementSystem> {